A Taste of the Apostle Islands with Beth Dooley

 For standard meeting places and times, see Dates & Fees tab.

 DAY 1: Your trip starts in early afternoon at Wilderness Inquiry's beautiful Little Sand Bay Base Camp.
 We'll participate in a sea kayak orientation and begin to explore this area's beauty.
-In the evening, we'll fashion a dinner of artisan cheeses, smoked lake fish, grilled farmstead meat, farm fresh vegetables, local grains and just picked berries.
+In the evening, we'll fashion a dinner of artisan cheeses, smoked lake fish, grilled farmstead meat, farm fresh vegetables, local grains and hand-picked berries.
 Artisan cheese makers and local growers who can share stories of their life on the land may join us.

 DAY 2: Wake to the scent of strong coffee and dig into a hearty breakfast of farmstead bacon, steel cut oatmeal, yogurt, fresh berries and local jams and honey.
 Depending on weather and the direction of the wind, options for the day include paddling out to explore the skeleton of the famous Fedora shipwreck near Buffalo Bay or paddling to the Mawikwe Bay Sea Caves.
 In the evening, we'll head to the beach for a shore dinner including; Lake Superior whitefish, pan-fried over an open fire, wild rice, and fresh salads.
 Our friend Nick, a local guide and ricer, will share Native American legends as we enjoy s’mores over a beach fire.